akhilmurthy/IDB/PITCHME.md

 +++
 @title[Review of a book lists incorrect author]
 ### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">Reviews wrong book with wrong author</span></span>
 Some reviews have the incorrect book being reviewed, but also the incorrect author of the incorrect book displayed.
-(Otis Chandler on Harry Potter #6)
+(Otis Chandler on Harry Potter #6; Author is Dale Peck)

 +++
 @title[Exact Search]